PreranaVerma813/grocery-health-tracker/README.md

-# grocery-health-tracker
-Grocery health tracker helps to buy healthy grocery over less healthy according to carbs and saturated fats count.
-Also it helps to maintain monthly grocery spending trend and other features.
 # 🧾 Grocery Health Tracker Dashboard

 An Excel-based interactive dashboard that tracks grocery items, nutritional values, and healthy spending trends.